Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/06-Transform-Data-with-Spark.md

 After completing this lab, you will be able to:

++ Task 1: Provision an Azure Synapse Analytics workspace.
-- Use a Spark notebook to transform data
++ Task 2: Use a Spark notebook to transform data.

 ### Estimated timing: 30 minutes